When it comes to knives, there are tons of options to choose from. That can easily make you confused about which one to pick.

 We will take a look at their uses, and we will compare each of these knives with the other two.
 So, without further ado, let’s dive right in.

-What is Nakiri Knife?
+What is a Nakiri Knife?

 The Nakiri knife is a Japanese-style knife made especially for chopping, slicing, or dicing vegetables.
-In the Japanese language “Na” stands for Vegetable and “Kiri” which means chopper.
+In the Japanese language “Na” stands for Vegetable and “Kiri” means chopper.

 You can easily opt for it by its squared-off tip and straight blade edge.
 This type of Japanese knife is pretty light in weight and perfect for giving you thinly sliced vegetables.

 The handle of a Nakiri knife is usually designed ergonomically for precise control.
-You will get a better result in cutting vegetables with an up and down motion.
+You will get a better result in cutting vegetables with an up-and-down motion.
 Make sure to provide the right amount of force that is needed while chopping vegetables.

 Read this article to learn how to use the Nakiri Knife like a Pro!